 The Norwegian NSDI cooperation "Norway Digital" was established in 2005.
-The cooperation now comprises more than 500 parties, including about 50 governmental authorities and ministries with interest in spatial data management, all municipalities (more than 350), all county administrations and 130 electricity and other utility companies.
+The cooperation now comprises more than 500 parties, including about 50 governmental authorities and ministries with interest in spatial data management, all municipalities, all county administrations and 130 electricity and other utility companies.
 The participation of each party is formalised by means of an agreement.
 The Norwegian NSDI has a broad representation from different sector organisations.

 The Ministry of Local Government and Modernisation recommends and mandates Norway Digital to coordinate actions by the parties to fulfil requirements defined in the Norwegian Geodata act (2010).
 The Geodata act and bylaws implements the Inspire directive in Norwegian law in accordance with the EEA Agreement, cf. point 1j in Chapter I of Annex XX of the Agreement.
 The Agreement apply a somewhat different implementation timetable for the EEA-EFTA member states.
 Hence the deadline for Norway on data harmonization is 2020 for Annex I data and 2023 for Annex II and III data.

-Concerning harmonization requirement, saying that national data are to follow European data models (Inspire data models), progress is lower, but Norway has pr.
-1.1.2020 eleven harmonized datasets available in the INSPIRE geoportal.
+Concerning harmonization requirement according to Inspire data models, progress is lower, but Norway has pr.
+1.1.
+2021 twelve harmonized datasets available in the INSPIRE geoportal.

 Many organisations offer sector specific data.
 19 organisations offer data that falls under the Inspire directive thematic focus.

-The data content that is delivered generally holds a very high quality, with a high level of detail.
+The data content that is delivered generally holds a very high quality, with a high level of detail and accuracy.
 Many of the Norwegian Inspire data services are incorporating or based on detailed data from locally organised data capture.
 Many of the themes also have a reasonable to high updating frequency.

 Delivery of priority environmental reporting data